The Guide to Alabama’s State and Local Tax System

 Alabama also allows a deduction for federal income tax paid, which effectively can lower the real tax burden for high earners.

-What falls under state and local taxes?
+What falls under state and local taxes in Alabama?

 State and local taxes in Alabama cover a broad range of tax types beyond just income tax.